 - A framework that explains why some branches are more important than others to correlate on.
-The framework can be used to precisely determine these branches based on architectural properties. - An experimental analysis of the potential of direction-correlations for branch prediction based on oracle knowledge of the correlations. - An investigation of the position and the number of direction-correlations reveals that their behavior varies across programs.
+The framework can be used to precisely determine these branches based on architectural properties without regard to implementation. - An experimental analysis of the potential of direction-correlations to improve branch prediction accuracy. - An investigation of the position and the number of direction-correlations reveals that their behavior varies across programs.
 Also, is very typical for programs to have branches with the number of correlations ranging from few branches to several hundreds.
 The correlations can be clustered together but also be very far apart, i.e. correlations may not be consecutive and can have holes between them.
 Affectees are found to be more frequent than affectors. - Demonstrate that for best accuracy both affectors and affectees correlations are needed.
-Their use can provide accuracy improvements of up to 30% for the limit predictor, and 17% for the realistic predictor - Show that it is crucial to consider direction-correlations that are detectable by tracking dependences through memory. - Establish a need to further study predictors that can learn correlation patterns with and without holes from long branch history.
+Their use can provide accuracy improvements of up to 30% for the limit predictor, and 17% for the realistic predictor - Show that it is crucial to include in branch history direction-correlations that are detectable by tracking dependences through memory. - Establish a need to further study predictors that can learn correlation patterns with and without holes from long branch history.

 The remaining of the paper is organized as follows.
-Section 2 defines what affectors and affectees correlations are and discusses parameters that influence the classification of a branch as correlating.
+Section 2 defines what affectors and affectees correlations are and discusses parameters that influences the classification of a branch as correlating.
 Section 3 presents the experimental framework.
 Section 4 discusses the experimental results of this study and establishes the significance of affectors and affectees.
 Section 5 discusses related work.
 Finally, Section 6 concludes the paper and provides directions for future work.